Anemonoides nemorosa: Description

 Anemonoides nemorosa is a rhizomatous herbaceous perennial plant less than 30 cm in height.
 The compound basal leaves are palmate or ternate (divided into three lobes).
 They grow from underground root-like stems called rhizomes and die back down by mid summer (summer dormant).

-The plants start blooming in spring, March to May in the British Isles soon after the foliage emerges from the ground.
+The plants flower in spring, typically from March to May in the British Isles soon after the foliage emerges from the ground.
 The flowers are solitary, held above the foliage on short stems, with a whorl of three palmate or palmately-lobed leaflike bracts beneath.
-The flowers are 2 cm diameter, with six or seven (and on rare occasions eight to ten) tepals (petal-like segments) with many stamens.
+The flowers are 2 cm diameter, with six or seven (rarely up to 12) tepals (petal-like segments) with many stamens.
 In the wild the flowers are usually white but may be pinkish, lilac or blue, and often have a darker tint on the backs of the tepals.

 Similar species

 The yellow wood anemone (Anemonoides ranunculoides) is slightly smaller, with yellow flowers and usually without basal leaves.

-Wood sorrel Oxalis acetosella, which grows in similar shaded places, can be readily distinguished by its 3-parted, clover-like leaves and smaller flowers with only white petals and 5 sepals.
+Wood sorrel Oxalis acetosella, which grows in similar shaded places, can be readily distinguished by its 3-parted, clover-like leaves and smaller flowers with five white petals and five sepals.